Beyond Belief to Convictions (audiobook) by Josh McDowell and Bob Hostetler

 The audiobook seems poorly put together at times but I suppose that is due to a poor abridgement.

-The reader is very poor, which is surprising since the cover notes note that he has a wealth of radio experience.
+The reader is very poor, which is surprising since the cover notes that he has a wealth of radio experience.
 He fails to do basic things like pause.
 For example, most readers would read like this:

 Chapter One